Foreign Secretary (United Kingdom): Residence

-The official residence of the foreign secretary is 1 Carlton Gardens, in London.
-The foreign secretary also has the use of Chevening House, a country house in Kent, South East England, and works from the Foreign Office in Whitehall.
+The official residence of the foreign secretary is 1 Carlton Gardens in London.
+The foreign secretary also has the use of Chevening House, a country house in Kent.

 History

 The title of secretary of state in the government of England dates back to the early 17th century.
 The position of secretary of state for foreign affairs was created in the British governmental reorganisation of 1782, in which the Northern Department and Southern Department became the Foreign Office and Home Office respectively.
 The India Office was closed down in 1947.
 It had been a constituent predecessor department of the Foreign Office, like the Colonial Office and the Dominions Office.

-Eventually, the position of secretary of state for foreign and commonwealth affairs came into existence in 1968 with the merger of the functions of secretary of state for foreign affairs and the secretary of state for Commonwealth affairs into a single department of state.
+The position of secretary of state for foreign and commonwealth affairs came into existence in 1968 with the merger of the functions of secretary of state for foreign affairs and the secretary of state for commonwealth affairs into a single department of state.
 Margaret Beckett, appointed in 2006 by Tony Blair, was the first woman to hold the post.

 The post of secretary of state for foreign, commonwealth and development affairs was created in 2020 when position holder Dominic Raab absorbed the responsibilities of the secretary of state for international development.
+The position was incorporated as a corporation sole later that year.

+The deputy secretary of state for foreign, commonwealth and development affairs, also known as the deputy foreign secretary, was a minister of state position from 2023 to 2024, with responsibility to represent the foreign secretary in the House of Commons.
+It was created due to prime minister Rishi Sunak appointing former prime minister David Cameron a life peer in November 2023 to serve as foreign secretary from the House of Lords.
+Andrew Mitchell was the only holder of the office.